Skip to main content

 Arts programs

-Our arts programs aim to increase school engagement, build creative skills, self-confidence, expand social networks and explore post-school options.
+Providing students living with disadvantage access to arts programs to help support students'; engagement with school by increasing their creative skills, self-confidence, social networks and knowledge of post-school options.

 Community programs